 Write up a roadbook

 I filtered tugboats on Marinetraffic.com and set the map to density, giving me a nice picture as to where the traffic of the oil production goes.
 This screenshot was georeferenced and overlaid in Open CPN.
-I then marked some exclusion zones, where I was expecting the Liza oilfield.
+I then marked some exclusion zones, where I was expecting the Liza oilfield (you can find the approximate location marker on NFL).
 Also from the density charts I marked the major ocean shipping lanes since fishing boats avoid these areas in order not to loose their expensive gear.
 Filtering all fishing vessels, I marked some areas where big fishing boats where hanging out on the digital chart.
 Around all that information and taking into account the wind angles, I plotted my course and marked two waypoints that I would need to get me to the north tip of Tobago where I would turn west towards Grenada.

 Filing a float-plan